toastedcornflakes/AVR/README.md

 # AVR
-This is a simple project to blink a LED on barebone Atmega328P.
+This project aims to use most features of a barebone Atmega328P.
+Currently supported function are

+	* LED blinking
+	* Bufferized, non-blocking UART output
+	* Basic PC interrupts (to i.e. detect a button press)